 Set on a hill, it features some of the same multi-level stairways, driveways, and doorways as Linnahall (see below); unlike that structure, however, it is generally well-maintained, and its height hazards feature prominent signage.

 Directly across the street to the northeast is a small, nondescript park known as “Liberators’ Square” during the Soviet era.
 The removal of the Bronze Soldier of Tallinn, a Soviet memorial, from the park in 2007 was highly controversial, leading to two nights of rioting in Tallinn and a week-long protest outside the Estonian embassy in Moscow.

 Linnahall, a massive former stadium just north of the harbor, is a crumbling time capsule of 1980s Soviet architectural hubris.
-Like the TV tower to the east, it was built for the 1980 Moscow Olympics.
+Like the TV tower to the east, it was built for the 1980 Moscow Olympics, and in the decade that followed would host everything from skating contests to massive rock concerts.
 The structure features numerous stairways, platforms, and multi-level entrances, an epic promenade featuring dozens of blue lampposts, and a seaward-facing entrance complete with a working helipad and a metal-awninged lounge.

 Though the main structure still maintains its monumental solidity, at its edges the complex is visibly crumbling into the earth and water,.
 Trees and grass sprout through cracked concrete, and former structures have been washed away by the tide, leaving only phantom pilings behind.
 This premature aging makes the site feel almost ancient, and gives it an uncanny, temple-like timelessness that belies its late-Cold-War origins.